Sharon Levy, President, Unscripted & Scripted Television, Endemol Shine North America

 Levy, who was formerly Executive Vice President of Original Series for Spike TV, oversees all of the company’s unscripted programming and Endemol Shine Studios, its scripted division.

-Endemol Shine North America, a division of Endemol Shine Group, is behind such unscripted hits as Big Brother (CBS), MasterChef and MasterChef Junior (FOX), The Real Housewives of Atlanta (Bravo), Swamp People (History), Ink Master (Spike), Fear Factor (MTV), T.I. & Tiny: The Family Hustle (VH1), Steve Austin’s Broken Skull Challenge (CMT), Billion Dollar Buyer (CNBC), Page Six TV (Syndicated), and Best.Cover.Ever (YouTube); as well as the upcoming revival of Trading Spaces (TLC), the upcoming Deal or No Deal (CNBC) and Family Food Fight (ABC) and The Masked Singer (FOX).
+Endemol Shine North America, a division of Endemol Shine Group, is behind such unscripted hits as Big Brother and Celebrity Big Brother (CBS), MasterChef and MasterChef Junior (FOX), The Real Housewives of Atlanta (Bravo), Swamp People (History), Ink Master (Spike), Fear Factor (MTV), T.I. & Tiny: The Family Hustle (VH1), Page Six TV (Syndicated), Best.Cover.Ever (YouTube) and Trading Spaces (TLC), the upcoming Deal or No Deal (CNBC) and Family Food Fight (ABC) and The Masked Singer (FOX).

 Levy originally joined Spike in 2005, as Senior Vice President, Original Series and developed numerous high-profile shows including Deadliest Warrior, Pros vs. Joes, 1000 Ways to Die and 4th and Long.

 Prior to Spike, Levy served as Senior Vice President and Executive Producer at Stone Stanley Entertainment.
 There she oversaw all aspects of development for the company, including the development and launch of breakout series such as The Mole, Popstars, and The Joe Schmo Show.